 Treatment of ptosis depends on several factors, including, the individual’s age, whether both eyelids are affected, and the severity of the condition.
 Treatment may include medication, surgery, or a prosthesis.

 If you are suffering from service-related ptosis, you may be eligible for benefits.
 If you received an unfavorable decision on your claim for benefits, you have a right to an appeal.
-A veterans’ disability lawyer from our team may be able to help you seek the maximum compensation available to you.
+A veterans’ disability advocate from our team may be able to help you seek the maximum compensation available to you.

 Appealing an Unfavorable Decision on Your Ptosis Claim

 Initial denials of VA claims are common, and you should not be discouraged if you fall into this category.
-A veterans’ disability lawyer can help you gather evidence to establish the three criteria essential for approval: a current diagnosis of ptosis, an in-service event (or in-service onset), and a link between the two (a “nexus”).
+A veterans’ disability advocate can help you gather evidence to establish the three criteria essential for approval: a current diagnosis of ptosis, an in-service event (or in-service onset), and a link between the two (a “nexus”).

 An in-service event would be something that occurred during your military service that may have caused or contributed to your condition.
 For example, were you involved in a serious motor vehicle accident?
 Were you attacked?
 Were you injured in an explosion?
 Once you have identified your diagnosis and the in-service event (or onset), you must be able to show a medical link between the event and your condition.